This feature is available to Algorithmia Enterprise users only.

 Algorithmia client libraries are used to report inference-related metrics that you create inside of your algorithm code.
 Please see the “Publishing Algorithmia Insights” section of the appropriate client library guide for the language that you’re using.

 You can report up to 25 metrics in your code.
-The Algorithmia Platform will report additional metrics which do not count towards these 25.
+The Algorithmia Platform will report additional metrics that do not count towards these 25.

 Additionally, the total size of your metrics data (keys and values) must not exceed 25 kilobytes.